jtee-85/AWS-Infrastructure-Automation-with-SSM/README.md

 🛠️ Technical Steps Taken

-+ Workflow Definition: Authored a JSON-based SSM Automation document to define sequential steps for AWS API calls.
+1 Workflow Definition: Authored a JSON-based SSM Automation document to define sequential steps for AWS API calls.

-+ Resource Provisioning: Configured the automation to launch EC2 instances with a pre-defined IAM role (MyEC2SSMRole) to ensure the SSM Agent could communicate with the service immediately.
+2 Resource Provisioning: Configured the automation to launch EC2 instances with a pre-defined IAM role (MyEC2SSMRole) to ensure the SSM Agent could communicate with the service immediately.

-+ Dynamic Bootstrapping: Implemented logic to allow the user to choose between deploying MariaDB or Apache (httpd) at runtime.
+3 Dynamic Bootstrapping: Implemented logic to allow the user to choose between deploying MariaDB or Apache (httpd) at runtime.

-+ Security-Focused Validation: Used AWS Systems Manager Session Manager to access the instances securely (no SSH/Port 22 required) and verify the success of the deployment.
+4 Security-Focused Validation: Used AWS Systems Manager Session Manager to access the instances securely (no SSH/Port 22 required) and verify the success of the deployment.

-📂 Repository Structure
+**📂 Repository Structure**

-/templates: Contains the JSON Automation Document used to define the workflow.
+* /templates: Contains the JSON Automation Document used to define the workflow.

-/scripts: Validation commands and scripts for testing service health.
+* /scripts: Validation commands and scripts for testing service health.

-README.md: Project documentation and lessons learned.
+* README.md: Project documentation and lessons learned.

 🎓 Lessons Learned